bridge

 Go to Tampa Bay (Florida)

-Take a Road Trip to Discover the “Sunshine State”
+Take a road trip to discover the “Sunshine State”

 Tampa Skyline

-Roadtrip through the “Sunshine State”
+Road trip through the “Sunshine State”

 Travel through the USA and experience as much as possible: A round trip through Florida is the most efficient way to make this dream come true.
 Tampa Bay is the perfect starting point for your road trip.
 The city and the airport are both manageable, the distances short, and even the time lost on arrival is surprisingly small.
 After the first few kilometres of driving in the land of superhighways and huge cities, you’ll realise that you can't do anything here without a car.
 For this reason, you’ll need a car to be independent.